My Cart Close

 Zucchini, like asparagus, is one of those garden crops that gets completely out of control, to the point where you feel like you need hand them to strangers as you pass them on the sidewalk, mumbling something desperate like "Here, please just take this, I can't eat anymore zucchini things."

-The good news is that there are some really fantastic things to make with zucchini, and baked goods are at the top of the list.
-The high moisture content and creaminess of this squash lend a perfect chewy texture to things like breads, cakes, and cookies.
-I looked at a bunch of cookie recipes on the interwebs, and, when none of them felt exactly right, I made up my own.
+The good news?
+There are some really fantastic things to make with zucchini, and baked goods are at the top of the list.
+The high moisture content and creaminess of this common squash lend a perfect chewy texture to things like breads, cakes, and cookies.
+I looked at a bunch of cookie recipes and, when none of them felt exactly right, I made up my own.
 I mixed it all up old-school-wooden-spoon style, but you can use a mixer if that makes you happier.
-In honor of all things Italian, I put a little Frank Sinatra on while I stirred.
-And I threw in the tahini because most things in life are better with tahini, and it adds a gently savory twist to the flavor.
-Make a batch and let us know what you think!
+I threw in the tahini because most things in life are better with tahini, and it adds a gently savory twist to the flavor.
+Make a batch of these tasties, and definitely make these zucchini fritters to go with them!

 CHOCOLATE ZUCCHINI TAHINI COOKIES